Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 ![Create Dashboard Menu](/images/getting-started/losant-iot-dev-kits/door-sensor/create-dashboard-menu.png "Create Dashboard Menu")

 You can name the dashboard anything you'd like.
-If you'd like to [let other people](/dashboards/overview/#public-dashboards) see your dashboard, you can optionally click the `Dashboard Is Public` checkbox.
+If you'd like to [let other people](/dashboards/overview/#dashboard-access-control) see your dashboard, you can optionally modify the access control level after creating the dashboard.

 ![Dashboard Settings](/images/getting-started/losant-iot-dev-kits/door-sensor/dashboard-settings.png "Dashboard Settings")